sczhanghongtao/mistral-dice-game/README.md

 # Mistral Values Dice Game 🎲

-an interactive way to strike off conversations and demo how my experience aligns with Mistral AI's values :)
+an interactive way to strike off conversations and demo how my experience aligns with Mistral AI's values.

+kudos to cursor :)